-Once you’ve decided how many windows you will replace and what the window replacement cost will be, consider taking out a personal loan to fund the repairs.
+Once you’ve decided how many windows you will replace and what the window replacement cost will be, consider taking out a home improvement loan to fund the repairs.
 You can use the SoFi personal loan calculator to determine what a personal loan with SoFi could look like.

 At SoFi, you can get a low-rate personal loan with no fees when you’re ready to repair or replace your windows.
 You can quickly and easily find your rate and complete an application online.
 Live customer support is available seven days a week, and if you lose your job through no fault of your own, you can apply for Unemployment Protection—we can even assist you in your job search.